Continuous Positive Air Pressure (CPAP)

 How CPAP Works

-A small portable pump beside the bed sends air through a hose, which is held over your nose by a mask.
-Air is gently pushed through your airway.
+CPAP is a small portable pump beside the bed.
+The pump sends air through a hose, which is held over your nose and/or mouth by a mask.
+Mild air pressure is gently pushed through your airway.
 The air pressure nudges sagging tissues aside.
 This widens the airway so you can breathe better.
 CPAP may be combined with other kinds of therapy for sleep apnea.

 Types of Air Pressure Treatments